-These tracts are located in rural areas of Custer County and are not located on a prominent feature or in a high visibility area.
+This tract is located in a rural area of Rosebud County and is not located on a prominent feature or in a high visibility area.
 Anticipated land use is not expected to change therefore there should be no change to the aesthetics in either alternative.